Bayesian BiLO: Bilevel Local Operator Learning for Efficient Uncertainty Quantification of Bayesian PDE Inverse Problems with Low-Rank Adaptation: Results

-For Bayesian inference, let $P(\theta)$ be the prior distribution of the PDE parameters, let $D$ be the observed data, $P(D|\theta)$ be the likelihood of the observed data given the PDE parameters, and $P(\theta|D)$ be the posterior distribution of the PDE parameters.
-For example, if we assume that the data is observed at $N$ collocation points $\bx_i \in \Omega$, and the observation is corrupted by Gaussian noise with mean 0 and variance $\sigma_d^2$, then the likelihood of the observed data $D$ given the PDE parameters $\theta$ is
+Let $P(\theta)$ be the prior distribution of the PDE parameters.
+Let $D_u$ be the observed data, which is typically a noisy observation of the state $u$ at a set of measurement points.
+The likelihood $P(D_u|\theta)$ measures the probability of observing the data $D_u$ given the PDE parameters $\theta$.
+Since it is usually a functional of the state $u$, thus we also denote it as $\ell[u]$.
+For example, if we assume $D_u = \{\hu_i\}_{i=1}^N$ with $\hu_i = u(\bx_i,\theta) + \eta_i$, where $\eta_i$ is Gaussian noise of mean 0 and variance $\sigma_d^2$, then the likelihood of the observed data $D_u$ given the PDE parameters $\theta$ is